-Jennifer Wojcieski, In2ition Mercantile: It took some time for me to answer that question for myself through self realizations.
+Jennifer Wojcieski, In2ition Mercantile: It took some time for me to answer that question for myself through self-realizations.
 Success is creating a balance in life between work and play.
-Being able to remain true to your purpose in life, enjoying your work and knowing when work time is over for the day, and having down time to re-energize and take care of yourself.
+Being able to remain true to your purpose in life, enjoying your work and knowing when work time is over for the day, and having downtime to re-energize and take care of yourself.

 Up until recent months, there was a huge imbalance in my life between work and play.
 By putting forth an intention to achieve balance, I have begun to focus much more clearly on specific goals.
 I am taking on projects that align with my purpose and saying no to others that would divert me from this path.
-This has allowed me to put some more time into me and my family as well as providing my clients with the absolute best service.
+This has allowed me to put some more time into myself and my family as well as providing my clients with the absolute best service.

 Tyler Jorgenson, Four Sail: Success is living the lifestyle you want with the people you want.

 I love how different it is for everyone, and yet somehow similar.
 Success may have many definitions, but if you are living yours, you have already reached the top!

 And my own version is something like this: